jimohsegun1/gadgets-mobile-app/README.md

-A complete gadgets-selling platform with an admin dashboardbuilt with cutting-edge technologies, including **React Native, Typescript, Supabase, Zustand, Stripe, and Next.js**.
+A complete gadgets-selling platform with an admin dashboard built with cutting-edge technologies, including **React Native, Typescript, Supabase, Zustand, Stripe, and Next.js**.